 Divisions - Biology Student Travel Awards

-- Student must be a full- or part-time undergraduate at either a two- or four-year institution.
+- Student must be an undergraduate student at either a two- or four-year institution.
 If the student is a graduating fourth-year student, travel must be completed within three months of graduation.

 - Student’s mentor must be a CUR member, or the student’s home institution must be a CUR institutional member

 - Student must attend a discipline-specific meeting or a meeting focused on underrepresented populations such as SACNAS, ABRCMS, or AISES.

 - The electronic application form must be completed by a nominating faculty mentor.

 - Travel grants of $250 will be issued to each student and will require confirmation of student's attendance/presentation at the meeting.

 Selection Criteria: Travel award recipients will be chosen based on the scholarly merit of their abstract, which should include:

 - A sentence that clearly states the study’s OBJECTIVE (unless included in the title);

 - A brief statement of METHODS (if pertinent);

 - A statement of CONCLUSIONS (it is not acceptable to state "the results will be discussed");